iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     kubectl --namespace iomesh-system -o wide get blockdevice
     ```

-   After running the command, you should see output below:
+   If successful, you should see output like this:

     ```output
     NAME                                           NODENAME             PATH         FSTYPE   SIZE           CLAIMSTATE   STATUS   AGE